avatarium108/a8a/README.md

 - React
 - shadcn-ui
 - Tailwind CSS
+- Supabase

 ## How can I deploy this project?

+### Lovable Deployment
 Simply open [Lovable](https://lovable.dev/projects/b6b7db46-f034-430a-b6d6-43ebb1f4e38d) and click on Share -> Publish.

+### Netlify Deployment
+1. Connect your GitHub repository to Netlify
+2. Set your environment variables in Netlify dashboard
+3. Deploy automatically with each push to main branch

+### Vercel Deployment
+1. Connect your GitHub repository to Vercel
+2. Set your environment variables in Vercel dashboard
+3. Deploy automatically with each push to main branch

 ## Can I connect a custom domain to my Lovable project?